Ursys/PythonClassRepository/README.md

 Repository for learning Python and programming techniques via edx

+When using Cloud9 use the following to commit files to GitHub and run the application in Cloud9 Terminal:

 to run a file use Terminal Alt-t (View --> Terminal --> New Terminal) type into the command line: python fileName.py